-Jessie Lau is a writer & journalist from HK, now in London
+Jessie Lau is a writer and journalist from Hong Kong, now in London

-Hi there—I’m a writer and journalist approaching stories with an intersectional feminist lens.
-I’ve spent the past decade covering identity, human rights and culture from Asia, Europe and the United States.
-My work has appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
-A persistent generalist with expertise on China and ESEA, I’m most interested in stories reflecting on gender, race, and empire.
-I’m a board member at the non-profit NüVoices and founding editor of its digital magazine.
-Commission/pitch me + read a selection of my stories below:
+Hi there—I’m a freelance writer and multi-platform journalist telling global stories with an intersectional feminist approach.
+I’ve spent the past decade covering identity, politics, human rights and culture from Asia, Europe and the United States.
+My essays and reportage have appeared in The Guardian, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
+Previously, I worked as a reporter and producer for the BBC World Service, Channel 4 News and SCMP.

 Hong Kong's embattled gender movement is coming under fire amid Beijing's national security crackdown